+Box 3.
 Strengths based approach

-Whenever possible, and only where appropriate, a strengths based approach should be taken by the carer to encourage the maintenance and, if possible, improvement of, the person's physical condition.
-In a strengths based approach the focus is on the individual and their strengths and abilities, not their disability.
+Whenever possible, and only where appropriate, a strengths based approach should be supported by the carer to encourage the maintenance and strengthening of the person's physical condition.

 This means carers should prompt and encourage people to move themselves as much as they possibly can rather than the carer physically assisting the person to move.